 Connect with influencers

-Influencers are people who are authority in your field and have large following.
+Influencers are people who are an authority in your field and have a large following.
 Try connecting with them through social media, follow them, get advice and put your product/service in front of them to get their review or endorsement.

 Get feedback from your customers about your product to know how you can improve.
 This will also help potential customers to turn into customers.
 Share this feedback with your followers.

-Once you have a good number of followers, you can start polling about related topics and hand out your products as prize.
+Once you have a good number of followers, you can start polling about related topics and hand out your products as a prize.
 This will keep your followers engage and they will know more about your product.

-Give your customers an option to get discount on their next purchase if they share about their experience.
+Give your customers an option to get a discount on their next purchase if they share about their experience.
 This will not only give you a positive review but also increase sales.